 “The combination of current challenges and inherent risk factors has introduced speculative elements into the obligations of these firms that we believe are not fully reflected in their current ratings,” Moody’s said in a note published Jan.
 19.

 After planning to start downgrading the industry in April, the ratings company issued its statement April 13 saying it was pushing back the timetable until early May.
 The review will start with Italian lenders, before moving on to countries including Spain, Austria, Sweden, Norway, the U.K. and Germany.
 Global capital-markets firms, including U.S. investment banks, were unlikely to have had their ratings changed until June.

 UBS AG (UBSN) and Credit Suisse Group AG (CSGN), Switzerland’s biggest lenders, Spain’s Banco Bilbao Vizcaya Argentaria SA (BBVA) and Morgan Stanley, owner of the world’s largest brokerage, are facing three-step downgrades on their long-term debt, Moody’s said.
-JPMorgan, the largest and most profitable U.S. bank, Goldman Sachs Group Inc. (GS), the fifth biggest in the U.S., and HSBC Holdings Plc (HSBA), the U.K.’s biggest, could be cut two levels.
+JPMorgan, the largest and most profitable U.S. bank, Goldman Sachs Group Inc. (GS:US), the fifth biggest in the U.S., and HSBC Holdings Plc (HSBA), the U.K.’s biggest, could be cut two levels.

 To contact the reporter on this story: Liam Vaughan in London at email@example.com

 To contact the editor responsible for this story: Edward Evans at firstname.lastname@example.org